syzwina/quartz/content/notes/books/The Prophet.md

 > [!QUOTE]
 >
 > But you who are strong and swift, see that you do not limp before the lame, deeming it kindness.

+This makes me think.
+You know when we walk by a street.
+And maybe we encounter a person with clutches or some form of mobility aid.
+And maybe they are walking/moving quite slowly.
+Do we just overtake them?
+Is that rude?
+Or is it more rude to walk at their pace?
+Which one?

 > [!QUOTE]
 >